 Click on each link below to see sketches and visualizations of the Working Group recommendations!

 Thank you to all who came out and participated at our workshop on March 25, 2017!
 Over 100 attendees shared their ideas on locations of uses, activities and improvements related to industry and jobs, housing, public realm, sustainability, resiliency, arts and culture and more.
 Each table sought to balance the various neighborhood goals in two activities that delved into use compatibility, mixed-use constraints, neighborhood assets and needs and key urban design challenges.

-We are documenting the feedback and results of the workshop.
-Summaries and images for each table will be shared and posted soon on our web page.
+Feedback and results from each table’s activities are documented in the workshop summary.
 The results of the workshop will help inform the Study's ongoing community engagement in future public events, smaller forums and working groups, and targeted stakeholder meetings.

 Community Engagement Platform